ttinoco/OPTALG/docs/opt_solver.rst

    &                   \quad && f(x) = 0.
    \end{alignat*}

 using the Newton-Raphson algorithm.
+It requires the number of variables to be equal to the number of constraints.

 .. _opt_solver_iqp:

 IQP
 ===

-This solver, which is represented by the class :class:`OptSolverIQP <optalg.opt_solver.OptSolverIQP>`, solves convex quadratic problems of the form
+This solver, which corresponds to the class :class:`OptSolverIQP <optalg.opt_solver.iqp.OptSolverIQP>`, solves convex quadratic problems of the form

 .. math::
    :nowrap: